 ☞ Note: Make sure that the Artifact Account field matches an account with permission to download the manifest.

-The Patch (Manifest) stage also allows you to override artifacts like in the deploy manifest stage.
+When patching with a strategic or merge strategy, the Patch (Manifest) stage also allows you to override artifacts like in the deploy manifest stage.

 For instance, say you have a pipeline with a Patch (Manifest) stage with the following patch content: